GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

 - Configure Forseti beyond the basic setup.
 - Configure Forseti Enforcer.

-This guide was developed using Forseti version 2.14.1.
+This guide was developed using Forseti version 2.24.0 (release v5.1.0).

 ### Prerequisites

-To perform the steps in this tutorial, you need the following:
+To perform the steps in this tutorial, you'll need:

 - Access to a G Suite or Cloud Identity super admin account.
 - Access to the  **Security** page in the [Google Admin console](https://admin.google.com).